Bunkhouse Studios Membership Guidelines

 Clay

 We are currently offering a few different pre-mixed cone 4-6 clay bodies from Georgies in Portland - a regional supplier in addition to our cone 4-6 studio reclaimed which will be a mixture of clay for $15/25lbs.
 We do not allow for outside clay bodies without studio approval, and outside clay must pay firing fees.
-Your purchase of clay the studio sells includes the price of firing
+Your purchase of studio clay includes firing bisque and glaze firing up to 20 pieces per month.
+Additional kiln space may be purchased (firing information under the Firing Policies at the top of the website).
+Please note - items over 10” wide, longer than 12”and over 8” tall are considered oversize pieces and must pay for kiln space.
+Multiple small items less than 4” wide must be placed on cookies for both firings - handling small items with bulky kiln gloves takes much staff time.

 Clay bodies